-Version 3 of the NELDA dataset is now available, including 1945-2010.
+Version 4 of the NELDA dataset is now available, including 1945-2012.
 The updated data include all developed democracies.
-Users of Version 1 or Version 2 should be aware that a number of corrections were incorporated into Version 3.
+Users of Version 1, Version 2, or Version 3 should be aware that a number of corrections were incorporated into Version 4.

 The data is currently available with Presidential, Legislative, and Constituent Assembly elections coded as separate observations, even when they occur on the same day.
 Many researchers may want to collapse the data into observations in which all same-day national elections are treated as combined observations.
 A Stata .do file that collapses the data into single day election events is available for download with the data.